sophiagavrila/float-example/README.md

 <img src="SiteDesignGoal.png" height="700">

 ## Instructions
 1. Clone this repo onto your own machine.
-Open the `Float-Example` folder in VS code.
+Open the `<username>-float-example` folder in VS code.
 2. Create a new file called `layout-with-float.html`.
 3. Copy all of the code from `layout-no-float.html` into `layout-with-float.html`.
 4. Create a new file called `style.css`.